Best Memory Cards For The Fujifilm X-T1

 A Class 3 or U3 card has a minimum write speed of 30MB/s

-Minimum write speeds just means that when a memory card is near full or fragmented it will still perform at it’s minimum class speed.
-This doesn’t mean that a Class 1 can’t write at 30MB/s, it just means a Class 3 is guaranteed to write at 30MB/s always.
+Minimum write speeds mean that when a memory card is near full or fragmented, it will still perform at its minimum class speed.
+This doesn’t mean that a Class 1 can’t write at 30MB/s; it just means a Class 3 is always guaranteed to write at 30MB/s.

-On older cards you’ll see a circle or a C with a number in them.
+You’ll see a circle or a C with a number on older cards.
 These numbers also represent minimum speeds.

 Class 2 – Minimum write speed 2MB/s